Special Needs Trusts

 The trustee distributes $1,999 to Emma, which keeps her under the $2,000 resource limit (she doesn’t have any other nonexempt assets) so she can continue to receive SSI and Medicaid.
 The trustee gives the rest of the money to Emma’s sister, who is named as the remainder beneficiary in the trust document.

-If the beneficiary won’t lose any needed benefits as a result, the trustee gives all of the trust funds to the beneficiary or may buy an exempt asset like new furniture or a car.
+If the beneficiary will not lose any needed benefits as a result, the trustee gives all of the trust funds to the beneficiary or may buy an exempt asset like new furniture or a car.

 EXAMPLE: Eli no longer needs government benefits, so the trustee of his special needs trusts ends the trust and gives all of the funds directly to Eli.